Autism Spectrum Disorder (ASD)

 Autism spectrum disorder (ASD) is a problem that affects a child’s nervous system and growth and development.
-It usually shows up during a child’s first 3 years of life.
-Some children with ASD seem to live in their own world.
+It usually shows up during a child’s first 3 years of Some children with ASD seem to live in their own world.
 They are not interested in other children and lack social awareness.
-A child with ASD focuses on following routine that may include usual behaviors.
+A child with ASD focuses on following a routine that may include usual behaviors.
 A child with the disorder also often has They may not want to make eye contact with other people.

 ASD can keep a child from developing social skills.
-This is in part because a child with ASD may not be able to interpret facial expressions or emotions in other people.
+This is in part because a child with ASD may not be able to understand facial expressions or emotions in other people.
 A child with ASD may:

 A child with ASD may also repeat movements.
 This might be flapping his or her hands or rocking.
 He or she may also have unusual attachments to objects.
 But a child with ASD may also do certain mental tasks very well.
 For example, the child may be able count or measure better than other children.
 Children with ASD may do well in art or music, or be able to remember certain things very well.

 Researchers don’t know what causes ASD.
 It may be caused by certain genes.
 A child with ASD may also have problems with their brain structure or with certain chemicals in